carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ## Extracting results

-### Print files with information of the pangenome
+### Print files with information about the pangenome

-For a first glimpse of our pangenome we can obtain the summary statistics with the command `ppanggolin info`.
+For a first glimpse of our pangenome, we can obtain the summary statistics with the command `ppanggolin info`.
 ~~~
 $ ppanggolin info -p pangenome.h5 --content
 ~~~